 Stage three: After your first recall and into the midgame

-This is where things get weird, mostly because there are far more considerations into deciding where to go in this stage, and therefore, it’ll be harder to predict as a laner.
+This is where things get weird, mostly because there are far more considerations into deciding where to go in this stage, and therefore it will be harder to predict as a laner.
 Fortunately, there are some general rules of thumb to make your life a little easier.

 If you ganked right away after the first stage of your jungle path, one of two things will happen.
 The gank may have worked out, and you have the gold for a big item.
-If you got the kill, you can probably buy an Aether Wisp or a Bami’s Cinder.
+If you got the kill, you’ll probably be able to buy a Fiendish Codex or a Bami’s Cinder.
 If it was first blood, you might even be close to picking up a full Caulfield’s Warhammer on your first back, which is a massive damage spike for so early in the game.
 If your ally got the kill, you probably have enough for at least the first upgrade on your jungle item.